 Cognitive health as a public health priority

-Policymakers should make maintenance of cognitive health a public health priority.
+Policymakers should make the maintenance of cognitive health a public health priority.
 This includes:

 - identifying cost-effective approaches for delivering high-quality dementia care.